Doctoral Researchers

 Helen Zipei Liu

-Designing a VR-Based Serious Game for EFL Children to Enhance Intercultural Communicative Competence
+Thesis: Designing a VR-Based Serious Game for EFL Children to Enhance Intercultural Communicative Competence

 Helen has been an EFL teacher for eight years and a public speaking coach for five years.
 She is captivated by various forms of communication, including painting, poetry, plays, musicals, and stand-up comedy.
 Her deep passion for intercultural communication stems from her own experiences as an EFL learner.
 At 19, during her first study abroad experience, she noticed significant challenges in communicating with people from different cultural backgrounds despite her proficiency in English.
 This experience ignited her commitment to intercultural teaching in EFL classes, leading her to pursue a PhD on enhancing EFL learners’ intercultural communicative competence.
 Helen believes intercultural communication is a dynamic and lifelong process where individuals learn and grow from collisions with different cultures, which is the new future for humanity.